 The Beginning of a Illustrious Career

-Dr Peter Magubane, an international icon of the struggle of journalists and photographers that have worked under repressive regimes, was born on 18 January 1932, in Vrededorp and raised in Sophiatown.
+Dr Peter Magubane is an international icon best known for his journalistic and photographic work under the repressive regime of apartheid in South Africa.
+He was born on 18 January 1932 in Vrededorp and raised in Sophiatown.
 Inspired by photography after his fruit vendor father bought him a Kodak Brownie camera when he was a schoolboy, his photographic career began during pivotal years in South Africa’s struggle for democracy.

 Peter Magubane photographed by Andile Bahla.

-All this photographic brilliance had first been unleashed following a lucky break in 1955 after he joined Drum magazine as a driver and messenger.
+Dr Peter Magubane's photographic brilliance developed following a lucky break in 1955 after he joined Drum magazine as a driver and messenger.
 He soon landed a job as a darkroom assistant to Jurgen Schadeberg.
 His first major assignment was covering the African National Congress’ 1955 convention.

 When his application in 1957 to join the all white Photographic Society of South Africa was turned down, the Drum photographers were instrumental in the formation of the non-racial Progressive Photographic Society.
 In 1961 he became the first black photographer in South Africa to hold his own exhibition.